"God's timing": Shatta Wale to headline huge concert on Legon campus

 "It's all about the UG SRC Artiste Night.
 It's going to be lit.
 Come watch your boy perform," Shatta Wale confirmed in his video drop.

-Some fans thronged the comments section to share their memories from Shatta Wale's previous fiasco while others expressed their anticipation for the newly annpunced show.
+Some fans thronged the comments section to share their memories of Shatta Wale's previous fiasco, while others expressed their anticipation for the newly announced show.

 "The universe has a funny way of giving people what they want at the right time.
 What they were fighting over was just for a hall.
 This is for the entire student body.
 Sometimes, the fight is unnecessary.
 I wish he'd learn from this and not attend every issue with extreme emotions."